 Easy to Purchase

 Don’t worry if you have plenty of dichlor left at the end of summer.
-Dichlor has a long shelf life, so that’s why many pool owners buy it in bulk.
+Dichlor has a long shelf life, so many pool owners buy it in bulk.
 Just be sure to store it unopened.
 Contamination is a danger with an open bag or tub of dichlor.

 Dichlor has a few disadvantages, including some significant ones.
 Don’t choose dichlor or any pool chemicals without first knowing the cons.